Canada Gazette, Part I, Volume 148, Number 1: PARLIAMENT

 This notice is published by the Commissioner of Canada Elections, pursuant to section 521 of the Canada Elections Act, S.C.
 2000, c.
 9 (hereafter referred to as the “Act”).

-On May 30, 2013, and pursuant to section 517 of the Act, the Commissioner of Canada Elections entered into a compliance agreement with Ms. Jody Riley (hereafter referred to as the “Contracting Party”), of the unincorporated community of Bowmanville, in the municipality of Clarington, in the province of Ontario, who was the first official agent of Mr. Stephen Leahy, a candidate in the 2008 federal general election in the electoral district of Durham.
+On November 7, 2013, pursuant to section 517 of the Act, the Commissioner of Canada Elections entered into a compliance agreement with Ms. Helen Gerteis (hereafter referred to as the “Contracting Party”) of Georgetown, in the province of Ontario, who was the official agent of Charlie Angus, a candidate in the 2008 and 2011 federal general elections in the electoral district of Timmins—James Bay.

 YVES CÔTÉ, Q.C.